minhsieu9102003/OOLT.VN.20231-22/README.md

 ### Phan Do Hai Minh:

--  Developed the AppController class, contributing to the application's control logic and overall functionality.<br/>
+-  Contributing to AppController class, design help message, contributing to the application's control logic and overall functionality.<br/>
 -  Along with Lieu Nhat Minh, responsible for drawing the detailed diagrams based on the project's code, contributing to the project's documentation and design accuracy.

 ## 4. Conclusion